I'm God: Background and release

 Clams Casino sampled "Just for Now", a song by Imogen Heap (pictured in 2010).

 Michael Volpe, known professionally as Clams Casino, is an American music producer.
 He started publishing music seriously in late 2007; at the time, Volpe was using the social network MySpace to contact artists and rappers, sending free instrumentals to them.
 As he was a big fan of the Pack, he decided to contact one of its rappers, Lil B. They first met in September 2008 via MySpace, and Volpe later obtained Lil B's e-mail address.

 "I'm God" was produced around April 2009.
 The track samples "Just for Now" (2005), a song by British singer Imogen Heap.
 Volpe was introduced to Heap's music by a friend, who also suggested a song for Volpe to sample.
 He went through other tracks of Heap's and discovered "Just for Now".
 Volpe liked Heap's voice on the track and created different beats with it, including "I'm God".
 Another beat he created was "I'm the Devil", which samples "Just for Now" but in reverse.

 Volpe was indifferent to "I'm God" at first and did not see it as unusual or important.
 He sent the instrumental to different artists, including Lil B, who, according to Volpe, "freaked out".
 Lil B then recorded vocals over it, and the final result appeared on his second mixtape, 6 Kiss, which was released on December 22, 2009.
 Lil B later showed the "I'm God" instrumental to Soulja Boy, who also rapped over it in his song "2 Milli" (2010).

 In 2011, the "I'm God" instrumental was unofficially released by Volpe on Zippyshare and Twitter; the next year, it appeared on his Instrumentals 2 mixtape.
 Originally, Volpe did not consider the need to get official permission to use the "Just for Now" sample; he was not focused on earning money from his work, but simply on sharing free tracks on social media for enjoyment.
 In the following years, Volpe tried to have the sample cleared for an official release, but encountered issues as "Just for Now" had been released through a major label.
-Although Volpe's and Heap's teams were having trouble with the sample clearage, Volpe said that Heap was interested as long as she was credited, and she enjoyed "I'm God".
+Although Volpe's and Heap's teams were having trouble with the sample clearance, Volpe said that Heap was interested as long as she was credited, and she enjoyed "I'm God".
 In 2019, Heap's team indicated they were open to an official release.
 On April 24, 2020, the song was officially released on streaming as part of Volpe's Instrumental Relics mixtape following his acquisition of the rights to sample "Just for Now", with Heap receiving credit alongside him.
 The song was released on streaming through Clams Casino Productions, and a 7-inch vinyl with "I'm the Devil" as the B-side was released through Second City Prints.